LimelightVision/LimelightDocs/docs/software_change_log.rst

 * FMS

 	* Make Limelight more (if not completely) resistant to FMS restarts and field / laptop networking changes.
+	* Limelight will no longer hang after a sudden client networking change.

 * Raw Contour Sorting (BREAKING CHANGE)